cuberkam/yugioh_card_list/README.md

 ## Features

-Search: Easily find Yu-Gi-Oh! cards by searching by name.
+Search: Easily find Yu-Gi-Oh! cards by searching by name. <br>
-Favorites: Add desired cards to a personal favorites list.
+Favorites: Add desired cards to a personal favorites list. <br>
-Card Details: View detailed information about each card, including multiple alternative images.
+Card Details: View detailed information about each card, including multiple alternative images. <br>
-Image Gallery: Swipe through a selection of images for each card in the card details section.
+Image Gallery: Swipe through a selection of images for each card in the card details section. <br>
 Enjoy discovering and organizing your favorite Yu-Gi-Oh! cards!

 ---